The jobkeeper scheme was a temporary wage subsidy for businesses significantly affected by coronavirus (COVID-19).

 Email your completed form to firstname.lastname@example.org.
 If you have any supporting evidence, please also include this in your email.

 Try to fill out your application form as accurately as possible.
-Mistakes in application forms can cause delays dealing with your JobKeeper dispute.
-You can look at our sample Form F13A application forms to help you fill out your form correctly.
+Mistakes in application forms can cause delays dealing with your jobkeeper dispute.

 Commission staff will check your application to make sure it includes all the information we need.
 We will contact you if anything is missing or if there is a problem with your application.

-Then a Commission Member will decide how to deal with your JobKeeper dispute.
+A Commission Member will then decide how to deal with your jobkeeper dispute.
 This often involves holding a telephone or video conference or hearing.
 The Commission Member will run the conference or hearing and it will include you and a person from the other side.